-1 AHS credit/6CCC credits

-Recommendation: Students should pass the Global Studies Regents with a grade of 80 or better or have a midyear average of 80 or better in Social Studies and English.
+l AHS credit/6CCC credits Required: Students should pass the Global Studies Regents exam with a grade of 85 or better or have a midyear average of 85 or better in Social Studies and English.

 History of the United States I - a survey of the growth and development of the United States from colonial times to 1865.
 Emphasis is placed on the formation of the federal government, Jeffersonian and Jacksonian democracy, westward expansion and the Civil War.